AldinTheLegend/Maze-Generator-Solver/README.md

 # Maze-Generator-Solver
- generates a maze and then solves it, everything visualized
+ generates a maze using a variation of the depth first search algorithm and solves it with the shortest path using breadth first search algorithm, everything visualized